cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 	- https://forum.obsidian.md/t/how-to-have-different-themes-on-seperate-devices/73334
 - Per client
 	- ovveride config folder - stored locally so network shares and things like that don't matter
-- Define users somehow with a Templater user script?
-This may be possible

 - https://obsidian.rocks/editing-dataview-tables-with-the-metadata-menu-plugin/